viczinoviev/zwei-hander/README.md

 WASD or arrow keys to move; diagonal movememnt allowed.

-1 to shoot arrow, 2 to throw boomerang, 3 to place bomb.
+8 and 9 to rotate through acquired items.
+X to use selected item.

 N or Z to make Link attack with sword.
 ## Known issues